PKizzle/dns/cmd/atomdns/handlers/global/README.md

 ```

 - with `root` **DIRECTORY** is the directory to use as the root directory for the server.
 Any relative path names will
   get this directory prefixed.
-If **DIRECTORY** itself is also relative the current working directory (cwd) of the atomdns
+If **DIRECTORY** itself is also relative, the current working directory (cwd) of the atomdns
   process will be prefixed.
 - `log` tells atomdns on how to, globally, log:
   - `debug` sets the global log level to debug.